UltraEngine/Documentation/Lua/Widget_GetInterface.md

 ## Returns

-Returns the widget interface, or NULL if the interface has gone out of scope and been deleted.
+Returns the widget interface, or nil if the interface has gone out of scope and been deleted.